 - In April 2021, DTM properties will no longer work, as this is DTM “end-of-life.”

 UI Improvements in Adobe Launch

 Launch’s UI is an improvement over DTM in several ways.
-First, users can now add eVars above 100 without using the auto-configuration, which was a major limitation of DTM.
+First, users can now add eVars above 100 without using the auto-configuration, which is a major limitation of DTM.
 The rule interface is simplified so that you no longer have multiple tabs for the different types of rules.
-Now each rule is configured with a trigger that can be set with the same DTM rule types: an event, page load or direct call.
+Each rule is configured with a trigger that can be set with the same DTM rule types: an event, page load or direct call.
 Along with that, you are now able to add multiple triggers to the same rule, and the interface also includes an optional “exceptions” section that provide further granularity to your rule configuration.